 Thus, a risk management program should be intertwined with organizational strategy.
 To link them, risk management leaders must first define the organization's risk appetite -- i.e., the amount of risk it is willing to accept to realize its objectives.
 Some risks will fit within the risk appetite and be accepted with no further action necessary.
 Others will be mitigated to reduce the potential negative effects, shared with or transferred to another party, or avoided altogether.

-Every organization faces the risk of unexpected, harmful events that can cost it money or cause it to close.
+Every organization faces the risk of unexpected, harmful events that can cost it money -- or, in the worst case, cause it to close.
 This guide to risk management provides a comprehensive overview of the key concepts, requirements, tools, trends and debates driving this dynamic field.
-Throughout, hyperlinks connect to other TechTarget articles that deliver in-depth information on the topics covered here, so readers should be sure to click on them to learn more.
+Throughout, hyperlinks connect to other TechTarget articles that deliver in-depth information on the topics covered here, so be sure to click on them to learn more.

 Why is risk management important?

 Risk management has perhaps never been more important than it is now.
 The risks that modern organizations face have grown more complex, fueled by the rapid pace of globalization.
 New risks are constantly emerging, often related to and generated by the now-pervasive use of digital technology.
 Climate change has been dubbed a "threat multiplier" by risk experts.

-A recent external risk that manifested itself as a supply chain issue at many companies -- the coronavirus pandemic -- quickly evolved into an existential threat, affecting the health and safety of their employees, the means of doing business, the ability to interact with customers and corporate reputations.
+A recent external risk that initially manifested itself as a supply chain issue at many companies -- the COVID-19 pandemic -- quickly evolved into an existential threat, affecting the health and safety of employees, the means of doing business, the ability to interact with customers and corporate reputations.

 Businesses made rapid adjustments to the threats posed by the pandemic.
-But, going forward, they are grappling with novel risks, including how or whether to bring employees back to the office, what should be done to make their supply chains less vulnerable, the threat of a recession and the war in Ukraine.
+But, going forward, they are grappling with novel risks, including the ongoing issue of how or whether to bring employees back to the office, what can be done to make supply chains less vulnerable, inflation and the business and economic effects of the war in Ukraine.